RollingVersions/RollingVersions/README.md

 ## Commercial Use

-Changelog Version is not free for comercial use.
+Rolling Versions is not free for comercial use.
 If you want to run your own version for commercial use, you can [buy a license](https://licensezero.com/offers/fd126855-9cba-457c-b444-db54f7a4f852).
 A hosted option is coming soon.

 ## Personal Open Source Use

-Changelog Version is free for non-commercial open source use.
-Just [install the GitHub app](https://github.com/apps/changelog-version) and add the CLI to your CI process.
+Rolling Versions is free for non-commercial open source use.
+Just [install the GitHub app](https://github.com/apps/rollingversions) and add the CLI to your CI process.